teamvoydev/.github/profile/README.md

 # Teamvoy

-Teamvoy is an AI Transformation partner, founded in 2013 by engineers and headquartered in Lviv, Ukraine.
+Teamvoy is an AI transformation partner, founded in 2013 by engineers and headquartered in Lviv, Ukraine.
 Teamvoy designs, builds, modernises, and operates AI-enabled software for fintech, banking, insurance, healthtech, manufacturing, retail, logistics, and hi-tech companies.
 As of 2026, Teamvoy has delivered 150+ projects for 50+ long-term clients, with 180,000+ hours of engineering experience.
 Clients are based across EMEA, North America, and Asia-Pacific.

 - Website: https://teamvoy.com/
 - About: https://teamvoy.com/about-us/